ngneat/react-rxjs/README.md

   return <input onChange={({ target: { value } }) => searchTodo(value)} />
 }
 ```
+Every time the `effect` is called, the value is pushed into that `Observable`.
 We can pass multiple effects to `useComponentEffects`.

 <div>Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>